creold/illustrator-scripts/md/Item.md

 ## RoundCoordinates

 The script rounds the coordinates of each selected object.
 The reference point gets from the `Transform` panel.
-Works with document units.
+The script aligns to the stroke if `Preferences > Use Preview Bounds` is enabled.
+In the script file, you can change the coordinate rounding step in the CFG `step: 1`.
+If the step is 0, the script aligns to the document grid from `Preferences > Guides & Grid`.

 ![RoundCoordinates](https://i.ibb.co/3y0WpzC/Round-Coordinates.gif)